Keto Biscuits

 - Milk.
 I used unsweetened almond milk, but any milk can be used.

 - Shredded cheese.
-Optional, but I like to fold through some shredded mozzarella cheese or cheddar cheese.
+Optional, but I like to fold in some shredded mozzarella or cheddar.

 Flavor variations